dstnbrkr/git-trim/README.md

-git-branch-editor
+git-trim
 =================

 **A command line utility for removing git branches**

-Edit your local branches:
+Trim your local branches:

-    git-branch-editor
+    git trim

-and view all local branches in your preferred editor.
-Delete the lines containing unwanted branches, save, and git-branch-editor will delete those git branches.
+lists all local branches in your preferred $EDITOR.
+Delete the unwanted branches, save, and git-trim will delete removed branches.

 Install
 -------

-Copy git-branch-editor to your $PATH.
+Copy git-trim to your $PATH and git will automatically find the 'trim' subcommand.